 If you need help fixing your tendon pain and you live in East London, lets see if we can hook up (its about £40 and hour) drop me and email firstname.lastname@example.org

-I also run some inexpensive online courses for between £9.95-£27 to fix achilles, elbow tendinopathy and Plantar Fasciitis.
+I also have some free courses to fix achilles, elbow tendinopathy and Plantar Fasciitis.

 If you are a collagen supplier ( or know one), do send me your details (to email@example.com)